mcmonkeyprojects/SwarmUI/docs/Model Support.md

 These steps are not friendly to beginners (if PixArt gains popularity, likely more direct/automated/native support will be added), but advanced users can follow:

-- You must install https://github.com/city96/ComfyUI_ExtraModels to your Comfy backend.
 - After downloading the model, run Swarm's **Utilities** -> **Pickle To Safetensors** -> `Convert Models`.
 You need a safetensors models for Swarm to accurately identify model type.
     - Or download a preconverted copy, like this one: https://huggingface.co/HDiffusion/Pixart-Sigma-Safetensors
 - After you have a safetensors model, find it in the Models tab and click the menu button on the model and select "`Edit Metadata`"
     - From the `Architecture` dropdown, select `PixArtMS Sigma XL 2` for 1024 or lower models, or `XL 2 (2K)` for the 2k
     - In the `Standard Resolution` box, enter `1024x1024` for 1024 or `512x512` for the 512, or `2048x2048` for the 2k
+- The first time you run a PixArt model, it will prompt you to install [Extra Models by City96](https://github.com/city96/ComfyUI_ExtraModels).
+You must accept this for PixArt models to work.
 - Make sure in **User Settings**, you have a `DefaultSDXLVae` selected.
-If not, you can download this one https://huggingface.co/madebyollin/sdxl-vae-fp16-fix and save it in `(Swarm)/Models/VAE`
+If not, Swarm will autodownload a valid SDXL VAE.
 - Swarm will autodownload T5XXL-EncoderOnly for you on first run (same as SD3-Medium T5-Only mode)
 - You can now use the model as easily as any other model.
 Some feature compatibility features might arise.